 At the time of writing, our database contains about 310m publicly-trusted certificates, of which about 79m remain valid.
 We're also seeing over 500 roots in total, as well as about 9k intermediate certificates.

-Certificate and asset import is now enabled for all our early customers.
-As we discover new hosts we inspect the certificate database and import all matching assets.
+Certificate and host import is now enabled for all our early customers.
+As we discover new hosts we inspect the certificate database and import all matching hosts.
 It feels like magic the first time you see it in action.